Zhreyu/MCTN-model/README.md

-# MTCN-model
+# MCTN-model
-Trying to learn and implemt MTCN model
+Trying to learn and implemt MCTN model